RakeshBattineedi/Estimating-PageRank-Values-of-Wikipedia-Articles-using-Apache-Spark/README.md

 Objectives

-The goal of this project to enable you to gain experience in:
+The goal of this project to gain experience in:

 • Installing and using analytics tools such as HDFS and Apache Spark